-Check @suff_highways on Twitter for regular updates during winter.
+Follow @suff_highways on Twitter for regular gritting updates during the winter season.

 Remember to park your vehicles with consideration and leave enough room so that our vehicles can grit the road.

 This does not only apply to our vehicles, access is also needed for emergency service vehicles to pass safely.